deeppavlov/DeepPavlov/README.md

 If you have updated to version 0.0.2 or greater - please re-download all pre-trained models**

 DeepPavlov is an open-source conversational AI library built on [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/).
 It is designed for
- * development of production ready chat-bots and complex conversational systems
+ * development of production ready chat-bots and complex conversational systems,
- * NLP and dialog systems research
+ * NLP and dialog systems research.

 Our goal is to enable AI-application developers and researchers with:
- * set of pre-trained NLP models, pre-defined dialog system components (ML/DL/Rule-based) and pipeline templates
+ * set of pre-trained NLP models, pre-defined dialog system components (ML/DL/Rule-based) and pipeline templates;
- * a framework for implementing and testing their own dialog models
+ * a framework for implementing and testing their own dialog models;
- * tools for application integration with adjacent infrastructure (messengers, helpdesk software etc.)
+ * tools for application integration with adjacent infrastructure (messengers, helpdesk software etc.);
- * benchmarking environment for conversational models and uniform access to relevant datasets
+ * benchmarking environment for conversational models and uniform access to relevant datasets.

 # Demo